RD EXAMINATION - ELIGIBILITY REQUIREMENTS

 If your degree is from outside the US, you are required to have your transcript evaluated by an approved Foreign Degree Evaluation Agency.
 A detailed course-by-course evaluation is recommended.
 After receiving your evaluation report, you will need to contact the program director of an Accreditation Council for Education in Nutrition and Dietetics (ACEND) accredited Didactic Program in Dietetics (DPD), Graduate Program (GP) or Coordinated Program (CP) to request they review your transcript and foreign degree evaluation report.
 They will determine to what degree your prior learning meets current requirements and counsel you regarding any additional coursework needed to complete their program requirements.

-Canadian applicants who are graduates of a Partnership in Dietetic Education and Practice (PDEP) accredited program, and who are licensed as a Canadian RD (or equivalent provincial designation) may apply for registration eligibility with CDR.
-This pathway is in effect January 1, 2019 to December 31, 2023.
+Canadian applicants who are graduates of a dietetics program recognized as accredited in Canada, who are members of Dietitians of Canada, and who are licensed as a Canadian RD (or equivalent provincial designation) may apply for registration eligibility with CDR.
 Click here to learn how to apply.

 Foreign Dietitian Education Programs (FDE)